yaroslaavl/Animal-Shelter/README.md

 Ensure these settings are correctly configured in application.yml file to enable email functionality in application.

-### Configuring OAuth2 for Google Authentication
-To configure OAuth2 for Google authentication:

-Client ID: Set client-id to your Google OAuth2 client ID obtained from the Google Developer Console.

-Client Secret: Use your client-secret provided by Google when registering your application.

-Redirect URI: Specify the redirect-uri where Google should redirect users after authentication.
-Example: http://localhost:8080/login/oauth2/code/google.

-Scope: Define scope to determine the level of access granted to your application.
-Common scopes include openid, email, and profile.

-These settings are essential for enabling Google OAuth2 authentication in your application.
-Ensure they are correctly configured to facilitate seamless user authentication with Google services.

 ### Installation
 1. Clone the repository: